elephantscale/es-training-new/machine-learning/slides/sagemaker/Linear-Regression.md

 ---

 ## Batch Gradient Descent
-  * We did “batch” gradient descent
+  * We did "batch" gradient descent
      - We used all training samples
      - There are versions that will use some groups of samples
   * There exists a precise solution in linear algebra